tiendu/tiendu.github.io/_posts/2022-12-26-entrez-direct-guide-eng.markdown

 >pccompound, pcsubstance, pmc, popset, protein, proteinclusters,
 >protfam, pubmed, seqannot, snp, sra, structure, taxonomy

-And we can check the available field for nuccore database by using `einfo -db nuccore | xtract -pattern Field -element Name Description`.
+And we can check the available field that can be used in the query for nuccore database by using `einfo -db nuccore | xtract -pattern Field -element Name Description`.

 |Name|Descrition|
 |---|---|